EFL Electricity Facts Label Texas

 What is an EFL?

 EFLs are standard disclosures required by the Public Utility Commission of Texas (PUCT) for every electricity plan offered by a Retail Electricity Provider (REP) in Texas.
+The EFL, along with the Terms of Service and Your Rights as a Customer document, make up your contract for electricity.

-What’s on the EFL?
+What’s Included in the EFL?

-• Energy Rate – price per kWh for electricity
+• Energy Rate – price per kWh for electricity.

 • Contract Length – number of months in your contract agreement